mono/sdb/README.md

 ## Building

-Building and using SDB requires a basic POSIX-like environment, the `libreadline` library, and an installed Mono framework.
+Building and using SDB requires a basic POSIX-like environment, the `libedit` library, and an installed Mono framework.

 First, clone the submodules: